EpicnessLord12/connect4/README.md

 # connect4
 Minimax connect 4 algorithm as well as a pygame-built GUI.
+From the video you can see that the algorithm (who played yellow) doesn't differentiate between a guaranteed victory now or a guaranteed victory later.

 The minimax file must be compiled for your system using cython (`pip install Cython`).